- Dean Emeritus of the Darden School of Business at the University of Virginia

 - Jobs and Economy

 As a financial economist, Bruner is best known for his research on mergers and acquisitions, corporate finance and financial panics.
-His books Deals from Helland Applied Mergers and Acquisitions have helped numerous practitioners and students toward successful transactions.
+His books Deals from Hell and Applied Mergers and Acquisitions have helped numerous practitioners and students toward successful transactions.
 His book published in 2008, The Panic of 1907: Lessons Learned From the Market's Perfect Storm, with Sean D. Carr, attracted wide attention for its discussion of the underpinnings of financial crises.
 In 2011, Bruner led a global task force of deans for the Association to Advance Collegiate Schools of Business that produced a comprehensive review of global management education.
 The resulting book-length report, The Globalization of Management Education, urged educational leaders to rise to the challenges of globalization.
-He is the author and co-author of over 300 teaching case studies and of Case Studies in Finance, now in its seventh edition.
-He comments on life, business and current events in his blog.
-He also tweets regularly on his Twitter account.
+He is the author and co-author of more than 300 teaching case studies and of Case Studies in Finance, now in its eighth edition.
+He comments on life, business, and current events in his blog.

 For more information and copies of his papers and essays, visit his website.